redis/docs/content/develop/connect/clients/pools-and-muxing.md

 Instead of pooling several connections, a multiplexer keeps a single connection open and uses it for all traffic between the client and the server.
-The "connections" returned to your code are simply to identify where to send the response data from your commands.
+The "connections" returned to your code are used to identify where to send the response data from your commands.

 {{< image filename="/images/dev/connect/pool-and-mux/ConnMux.drawio.svg" >}}

 Note that it is not a problem if the multiplexer receives several commands close together in time.
-When this happens, the multiplexer can often combine the commands into a [pipeline]({{< relref "/develop/use/pipelining" >}}), which improves efficiency even more.
+When this happens, the multiplexer can often combine the commands into a [pipeline]({{< relref "/develop/use/pipelining" >}}), which improves efficiency.

 Multiplexing offers high efficiency but works transparently without requiring any special code to enable it in your app.
 The main disadvantage of multiplexing compared to